-In this experimental platform, virtual servers may be connected to up to four virtual networks (virtual switches), they are named VNET1, VNET2, VNET3, and VNET4.
-From those, VNET1 is mandatory because it's through it the virtual server will be accessed for administration.
-Other networks can be freely used.
+In this experimental platform, virtual servers may be connected to up to four virtual networks (virtual switches or virtual bridges that are equivalent to physical networks).
+They are named VNET1, VNET2, VNET3, and VNET4.
+From those, VNET1 is mandatory because it's through it the virtual servers are accessed for administration purposes.

-Of key benefit is every virtual server has a unique static network configuration assigned to it on VNET1, in addition, each virtual server's dedicated IPv4 address is mapped in DNS to the virtual server's name.
+Of key benefit is every virtual server having a unique static network configuration assigned to it on VNET1, in addition, each virtual server dedicated IPv4 address is mapped in DNS to the virtual server name.